myeomans/politeness/cran-comments.md

+## Version Update (0.8.5)

+Bare command tweak

 ## Version Update (0.8.4)

-Some changes to agreement, etc.
+Some changes to agreement, and some two-word phrases

 ## Version Update (0.8.3)